Wed, 1 Jun, 2016

 We’ve welcomed about 1,000 students into 165 of our District’s 203 schools since the massive wildfire around Fort McMurray forced that city’s evacuation on May 3.

-“We expect that many of them will stay until the end of June,” said Laurie Barnstable, Director of District Support Services, which helped co-ordinate the students’ registration in Edmonton Public Schools.
+“We expect that many of them will stay until the end of June,” said Laurie Barnstable, Director of Division Support Services, which helped co-ordinate the students’ registration in Edmonton Public Schools.

 “Our staff, parents, students and school communities worked hard to get those students into classrooms quickly, waiving some of the usual requirements such as proof-of-address documents,” Barnstable said.
 The crisis showed the "immense heart" of people in our District, she said.
 “It’s been a lot of work for a lot of people, but it’s to support families who didn’t make this choice (to evacuate).”